codeofdusk/gptcmd/README.md

 ### Message ranges
 Various Gptcmd commands work over ranges of messages in a conversation.
 Ranges are specified either as the index (position) of a single message, or a space-separated pair of the inclusive indices of the beginning and end of an interval of messages.
 Unlike in many programming languages, messages are one-indexed (i.e. `1` refers to the first message, `2` to the second, etc.).
 A dot (`.`) refers either to the entire conversation or, in place of a numeric index, to either the beginning or end of the conversation.
 Negative indexing is supported (`-1` refers to the last message, `-2` to the penultimate, and so on).

 The `view` command accepts a range of messages as an argument.
-When supplied, it only shows messages in the indicated range.
+When provided, it only shows messages in the indicated range.
 Some example message range specifications follow:

 ```
 (gpt-4o) view 1